Lowest Price Guaranteed

 These are installation labour rates per square foot.
 Materials are priced separately, 5% GST applies, and a minimum job charge applies, $275 for carpet and vinyl and $300 for laminate and hardwood.
 Stairs start at $10 per step.
 For the full installed total with materials, use our free installation estimate, which the Installation Estimate button in the site header opens in under two minutes.

-The waterfront and Sapperton towers come with the same strata rules as the rest of Metro Vancouver.
-Most buildings require the full floor assembly to meet an IIC and STC in the 65 to 72 range, with the acoustic underlay carrying most of the load.
-A cork or dense rubber underlayment passes where cheap foam fails.
-Plan for written approval with product spec sheets before you start, which commonly adds two to four weeks, and budget for the document package: scope of work, contractor insurance, WorkSafeBC proof, and permitted hours.
-Vinyl plank over an acoustic underlay is the usual approvable choice, waterproof for the kitchen and clean on the spec sheet.
+The towers along Columbia Street and around Sapperton follow the same strata rules as Burnaby and Vancouver.
+Most buildings require the full floor assembly to meet an IIC and STC in the 65 to 72 range, with the acoustic underlay doing most of the work.
+A quality cork or dense rubber underlay passes where cheap foam fails under the same plank.
+Luxury vinyl plank over a sound-rated underlay is the standard condo floor in this market: it meets the numbers, it is waterproof in the kitchen and entry, and the spec sheets make the strata paperwork clean.

 Why we quote tile per space, not by the square foot

-Tile is the most custom floor we install in New Westminster, so we quote it per space rather than guess at a flat rate.
-In a century-old Queen's Park home the existing surface almost always needs leveling and backerboard before tile can sit flat, which is real labour before a single tile goes down, and a condo bathroom needs proper waterproofing instead.
-The format then sets the pace, since large-format porcelain, mosaics, and subway each lay differently, and a herringbone or basketweave pattern that suits a heritage home takes longer than a straight set.
-Cuts around fixtures add up.
-We would rather see the room than quote blind, so begin with the free installation estimate and add an installer visit for an accurate New Westminster tile number.
+Tile is the most custom floor we install in New Westminster, so a single per-foot price would mislead.
+In a tower, the bathroom waterproofing drives much of the labour.
+In a century-old character home, an uneven subfloor needs leveling and backerboard before tile can sit flat.
+The format then sets the pace, since large-format porcelain, mosaics, and subway each lay at a different pace, and a diagonal or herringbone pattern is slower than a straight lay.
+Every fixture, niche, and edge adds cuts.
+We would rather see the space.
+Start with the free installation estimate and add an installer visit for an accurate New Westminster tile number.

 Neighborhood notes